AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-email-newsletters.md

    If successful, AEM confirms you can view the email in ExactTarget or Silverpop Engage.

-   In the case of ExactTarget the published email can ve viewed by clicking **View Published Email**.
+   If there is ExactTarget the published email can ve viewed by clicking **View Published Email**.
 This takes you directly to the published newsletter in the ExactTarget ([https://members.exacttarget.com/](https://members.exacttarget.com/).).

 >[!NOTE]
 >